JuhoArtturiHemminki/TV-Distribution-Company-NEWSAT/README.md

 The analog feed is passed through a high-frequency analog multi-stage operational amplifier network configured with high-precision laser-trimmed resistors matching the Golden Ratio ratio (\(1 : 1.6180339887\)).
 By capping the modulation matrix to \(n=3\), the voltage scaling factor stays safely below **\(4.24\times\)**, fully neutralizing any risk of localized component dielectric breakdown or unintended arc-overs inside standard civilian satellite hardware.

 ### 4.2.
 LNB Cascaded Down-Converter Layout (User Side)
-The consumer receiver features an integrated **NewSat CleanSky ASIC Demodulator Unit**.
+The consumer receiver features an integrated **NewSat ASIC Demodulator Unit**.
 This chip processes incoming signal streams through a series of analog filtering blocks configured to reverse the initial scaling step:

 * **Stage 1 Unfold:** Scale by \(\phi^{-1}\) (\(\approx 0.618\)) \(\rightarrow\) First wave of external noise components is reduced.
 * **Stage 2 Unfold:** Scale by \(\phi^{-1}\) (\(\approx 0.618\)) \(\rightarrow\) Intermediate channel interference is attenuated.